RHPP

 Developers,

-While the Rental Housing Production/Preservation Program is anticipating a higher than normal interest in the Affordable Housing Opportunity Fund Bond Gap Financing, we are trying to establish a process to make sure anyone that is interested in these funds, have plenty of time to apply and receive a letter of support in time for OHFA’s Bond Gap Financing Round.
+While the Rental Housing Production/Preservation Program is anticipating a higher than normal interest in the Affordable Housing Opportunity Fund Bond Gap Financing, we are trying to establish a process to make sure anyone that is interested in these funds, has plenty of time to apply and receive a letter of support, if applicable, in time for OHFA’s 9%, OLIHTC, or Bond Gap Financing Round.

 Thank you and please don’t hesitate to let me know if you have any questions.